MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 **Known issue**:

-File Type associations incorrectly encode %1 to be %251 when setting the Verb handler's command line template, which crashes unpackaged Win32 apps.
+- File Type associations incorrectly encode %1 to be %251 when setting the Verb handler's command line template, which crashes unpackaged Win32 apps.
 You can manually edit the Registry value to be %1 instead as a partial workaround.
 If the target file path has a space in it, then it will still fail and there is no workaround for that scenario.
+- These Single/Multi-instancing bugs will be fixed in an upcoming servicing patch:
+    - AppInstance redirection doesn't work when compiled for x86
+    - Registering a key, unregistering it, and re-registering it causes the app to crash

 ### DWriteCore